clux/modul8/docs/plugins.md

 Note that all code that is exported by plugins have to be explicitly required to actually get pulled into the bundle.

+Plugins can also be loaded - albeit somewhat primitively - via the [CLI](cli.html)

 ## Available Plugins
 A small current selection of available plugins follow.
 This section might be moved to the wiki.